rust-project-primer/book/src/development-environment/index.md

 ### Rust Analyzer

-Language servers are tools that parse understand programming languages, and expose this data to IDEs.
-Unline compilers, which run once and produce a binary, language servers are designed to run continuously, generated metadata such as inferred types of values, and implement high-level operations such as refactoring code.
+Language servers are tools that parse and understand programming languages, and expose this data to IDEs.
+Unlike compilers, which run once and produce a binary, language servers are designed to run continuously, generate metadata such as inferred types of values, and implement high-level operations such as refactoring code.